playcanvas/developer.playcanvas.com/content/en/user-manual/scripting/migration-guide.md

 With this done, you can hit CTRL+Z (CMD+Z on Mac) to undo the previous deletion of your legacy script components.

 Reselect all entities that have a script component.
 Create a script component on every corresponding entity in the new project and add the corresponding scripts to those components.
-Finally, iterate through every script attribute on every script on every script component and copy it's value over to the new project.
+Finally, iterate through every script attribute on every script on every script component and copy its value over to the new project.

 You should now be done with the migration.